dpalmasan/TRUNAJOD2.0/README.md

 Below is a small snippet of code that can help you in getting started with this lib.
 Don´t forget to take a look at the [documentation](https://trunajod20.readthedocs.io/en/latest).

+The example below assumes you have the `es_core_news_sm` spaCy Spanish model installed.
+You can install the model running: `python -m spacy download es_core_news_sm`.
+For other models, please check [spaCy docs](https://spacy.io/usage/models).

 ```python
 from TRUNAJOD import surface_proxies
 from TRUNAJOD.entity_grid import EntityGrid